 Mostly, these accounts are for fun—a way for kids to share their real selves with only their closest friends.
 I noticed that the majority of these accounts had 50 or fewer followers, while the same person’s rinsta (real instagram) usually had ten times that amount of followers.
 As long as you are aware and communicating with your child, you shouldn’t have too much cause for worry.

-How can I find out if my teenager has a fake account?
+How can you find out if your teenager has a fake account?

 Many of the middle school fake accounts had the kid’s name followed by spam, spxm, or spamm and were easy to find by searching.
 The high school accounts often had name + finsta, but many of them also used a nickname or some sort of private joke type of name, with or without the finsta designation.
 Still, they were searchable and easily found because they were connected to their real names.